Cite this

 The noisy channel coding theorem proved something previously thought impossible: that the probability of error when transmitting a message over a noisy channel and trying to infer its value on the other side could be made arbitrarily small without the rate of information transfer dropping to zero.

-The rate \(R\) at which we transmit data depends on the amount of redundancy added:
+The rate2 \(R\) at which we transmit data depends on the amount of redundancy added:

 Finally, a decoder interprets the received message and attempts to correct any errors and reconstruct the original message.